awsdocs/ec2-image-builder-user-guide/doc_source/vpc-interface-endpoints.md

 You can establish a private connection between your VPC and EC2 Image Builder by creating an *interface VPC endpoint*\.
 Interface endpoints are powered by [AWS PrivateLink](http://aws.amazon.com/privatelink), a technology that enables you to privately access Image Builder APIs without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
 Instances in your VPC don't need public IP addresses to communicate with Image Builder APIs\.
 Traffic between your VPC and Image Builder does not leave the Amazon network\.

 Each interface endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) in your subnets\.
+When you create a new image, you can specify the VPC subnet\-id in your infrastructure configuration\.

+**Note**
+Each service that you access from within a VPC has its own interface endpoint, with its own endpoint policy\.
+Image Builder downloads the AWSTOE component manager application and accesses managed resources from S3 buckets to create custom images\.
+To grant access to those buckets, you must update the S3 endpoint policy to allow it\.
+For more information, see [Custom policies for S3 bucket access](#vpc-endpoint-policy-s3)\.

-For more information, see [Interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.
+For more information about VPC endpoints, see [Interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.

 ## Considerations for Image Builder VPC endpoints<a name="vpc-endpoint-considerations"></a>